-Mark your calendars, the 2019 LEPC meeting dates and location have been set!
-Meetings are held the second Tuesday of each quarter from 1:30pm to 3:30pm at the Fabulich Center at 3600 Port of Tacoma Road, Tacoma, WA 98424:
+Mark your calendars: the 2019 LEPC meeting dates and location have been set!
+Meetings are held the second Tuesday every quarter from 1:30 p.m. to 3:30 p.m. in room 104 of the Fabulich Center located at 3600 Port of Tacoma Road, Tacoma, WA 98424.

 Training requirement: Every member of a governing body of a public agency must complete training requirements on the OPMA within 90 days of assuming office or taking the oath of office, and at intervals of no more than four years as long as they remain in office.